Cardinal-Cryptography/zk-apps/shielder/README.md

 assets=[Asset { token_id: 0, token_amount: 25, deposit_id: 0 }]
 ```

 Mind that the merged deposit carries over the `deposit-id` of the first deposit provided to the merge command.
-Also, it is only possible to merge tokens deposited by one account.
-Trying to merge Damian's funds with Hans' will not work!

 ### Closing remarks